tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 is a blessing, or inspired declaration, given to each worthy member of the Church of Jesus Christ of Latter-day Saints, by the authority of God (called the priesthood).
-A patriarchal blessing typically includes statements about a person's future spiritual experiences, as well as providing insight into the person's spiritual gifts (attributes such as faith or wisdom, given to a person to benefit others) and declaring their lineage among the descendants of one of the twelve sons of the biblical Israel.
+A patriarchal blessing typically includes statements about a person’s future spiritual experiences, as well as providing insight into the person’s spiritual gifts (attributes such as faith or wisdom, given to a person to benefit others) and declaring their lineage among the descendants of one of the twelve sons of the biblical Israel.